Higher education in Manitoba: Access and statistics

-According to government figures, student enrolment had increased by 30% at university level and 25% at college level between 1999 and 2004, outpacing other provinces.
+According to government figures, student enrolment had increased by 30 per cent at university level and 25 per cent at college level between 1999 and 2004, outpacing other provinces.

 In 2004, the Canadian Centre for Policy Alternatives (CCPA) reported that Manitoba had gained the top spot in overall provincial rankings of equity, quality, accountability, and accessibility, demonstrating a "consistent commitment to higher education as a share of total provincial expenditures, in fostering high employment and income parity among male and female graduates, and in limiting downloading of costs onto students."

 From 2006 to 2008, enrolment at the University of Manitoba decreased slightly and then started to increase between 2009 and 2013.
 Current trends indicate that this slow growth should continue over the next few years.
 The number of female students continues to be slightly greater than the number of male students enrolled in both full- and part-time programs at the University of Manitoba.

-In 2009–2010, 91% of undergraduate students at the University of Manitoba were born in Manitoba, 5% were born in another Canadian province or territory, and 4% had moved from abroad for the purpose of study.
+In 2009–2010, 91 per cent of undergraduate students at the University of Manitoba were born in Manitoba, 5 per cent were born in another Canadian province or territory, and 4 per cent had moved from abroad for the purpose of study.
 In total, 2000 were self-declared First Nations.

-The retention rate in 2012-2013 of full-time, first-year students at the University of Manitoba was 85%.
-In 2013, 90% of students graduating reported that they were satisfied with their decision to attend the University, a rate slightly lower than the national average of 93%.
+The retention rate in 2012–2013 of full-time, first-year students at the University of Manitoba was 85 per cent.
+In 2013, 90 per cent of students graduating reported that they were satisfied with their decision to attend the university, a rate slightly lower than the national average of 93 per cent.
 An earlier survey based on the Class of 1984 reported that Manitoba graduates were as satisfied with their jobs as other graduates nationally, and in fact experienced higher rates of employment and some higher salaries than the national averages.
 Almost all Manitoba graduates were still living in the province at the time of the survey.